valleychurch/valleychurch3/assets/styles/sass/index.md

-# Development guidelines
+# Welcome to the Valley Church Styleguide
-<p class="lead">This documentation is meant to serve as a guide for how to develop well for the [valleychurch.eu](valleychurch.eu) WordPress theme and other web properties.</p>
+<p class="lead">This documentation is meant to serve as a guide for how to develop well for the [valleychurch.eu](valleychurch.eu) website and other web properties.</p>

 The theme is built using Sass (SCSS syntax) and Javascript, compiled with Grunt.
 Instructions on how to set up a local development environment are included below to get you up and running quickly.

 Development structure mostly follows guidance set out by [@mdo's Code Guide](http://codeguide.co/) and [Harry Roberts' ITCSS](https://speakerdeck.com/dafed/managing-css-projects-with-itcss) so please read them both!

 ## Prerequisites
 Before you can get started, you will need to install:
 - [Ruby](http://rubyinstaller.org/) (on Windows)
 - [Node.js](https://nodejs.org/en/)